maxiboom1/Octopus-connect/README.md

 ### V 1.1.5

 - Fixed bug when rundown name is a number - by converting to String on Sql methods.
+- On lineup un-monitor - we don't delete items

 ### V 1.1.4